The Mid IB Summer Review Courses 2019

-During the review course the teachers, most of whom are employed full-time at Sevenoaks School, will:
+During the review course the teachers, whom are employed full-time at Sevenoaks School, will:

 - Give a written synopsis of the Lower Sixth IB syllabus for their subject to ensure students are fully aware of the necessary ground to cover to be successful